tagliateo/didactic-octo-bassoon-uni/README.md

-Here's a sample `README.md` file for your university projects repository:

 **University Of The People Projects Repository**
 ================================

 Welcome to my University Projects Repository!

-This repository showcases my academic projects and endeavors during my time at [Your University Name].
+This repository showcases my academic projects and endeavors during my time at University of the People.
 It's a collection of coding challenges, assignments, and personal projects that demonstrate my skills and knowledge in various programming languages and technologies.

 **Projects**
 -----------